 Ok, I’m worried.
 I woke up around 5:00 a.m. this morning sleeping on my worst cheek.
-It is now super swollen almost to the point of my eye beginning to close a little.
+It is now super swollen almost to the point were my eye was completely closed.
 I itch like a son-of-a-bitch and look like hamburger!
 Ahh!

 Lord, I hope my doctor is right.
-Please don’t let my face fall off.
+Please don’t let my face be ruined.
 Amen.

 Day 4 – April 6

 I woke up this morning to a surprise.
-I am not nearly as red as I have been in the cheeks AND the swelling has completely left my left eye area.
+I am not as red AND the swelling has completely left my left eye area.
 I still have swelling under my right but it has reduced a good bit.
 I slept pretty well last night and drank plenty of water before I went to bed to hydrate my body.
 I’m thinking the water is what helped because the cortisone cream is really uncomfortable to wear.
 It sort of burns and doesn’t take out the itch.

 Today I think I am itching too because of all this loose skin flapping around on my face.
 It flutters in the breeze and tickles any area around it.
 This drives me crazy because I just want to pull it and pick at it.
 I am a notorious picker, ask my husband.
 If he has a pimple or something, I’m squeezing it.

 I worked out this morning before the sun really came up.
 This is the first day I’ve been able to get back into my routine in days.
 It felt good to be outside doing something.
 It was 42 degrees this morning so I had a good excuse to cover my face.
 I wore a big gardening hat with huge bug-eyed sunglasses, a big fluffy scarf around my neck that came up to the bottom of my sunglasses.
 PERFECT!